Lu Zhi (Jin dynasty): Final years and death

 After the death of Sima Ying, Lu Zhi was appointed by Sima Yue as an Army Libationer-Consultant.
 He was then transferred to Commandant of the Guards, and by 311, he was serving as the Master of Writing.

 In 311, Luoyang fell to Han-Zhao forces and Emperor Huai of Jin was captured in an event known as the Disaster of Yongjia.
 Lu Zhi brought his wife and sons north to join the Inspector of Bingzhou, Liu Kun, who was resisting the growing Han threat.
 However, they were captured by Han forces at Yangyi (陽邑; in present-day Handan, Hebei) and sent to the Han capital, Pingyang.
 There are two accounts of Lu Zhi's death.
 According to the entry of his eldest son, Lu Chen (盧諶; note the different character from his cousin) in the Book of Jin, after Liu Kun recaptured his base, Jinyang in 312, Lu Chen fled Han to join him.
 As a result, Lu Zhi and his two other sons, Lu Mi and Lu Shen (盧詵), were executed.

 The second account comes from the biography of the Han emperor, Liu Cong in the Book of Jin.
 After his capture, Lu Zhi was appointed by Liu Cong as the Grand Instructor of the Crown Yonger Brother, Liu Ai (劉乂).
-In 315, Lu Zhi and his fellow former Jin officials, Xu Xia (許遐) and Cui Wei (崔瑋), plotted to get Liu Ai to rebel against Liu Cong.
+In 315, (Note: 1st year of the Jian'yuan era of Liu Cong's reign) Lu Zhi and his fellow former Jin officials, Xu Xia (許遐) and Cui Wei (崔瑋), plotted to get Liu Ai to rebel against Liu Cong.
 Liu Ai was losing favour as he was constantly slandered by Liu Cong's eldest son, Liu Can and his supporters, but he refused to go along with the conspirators' plans.
 After the official, Xun Yu (荀裕), revealed their plot, Lu Zhi, Xu Xia and Cui Wei were arrested, interrogated and executed.
+(Note: In vol.89 of Zizhi Tongjian, the record for this incident only mentioned Cui Wei and Xu Xia.
+In Zizhi Tongjian Kaoyi, Sima Guang voiced his opinion that Lu Zhi was an upright person and not someone who would advise others to rebel.)